 Programs combine learning, activism, advocacy, and travel, enabling participants to learn first-hand about global issues such as war, environmental degradation, gender violence, and other issues.
 Participants experience grassroots peace-building efforts to find non-violent, creative, and constructive solutions, from local communities to global advocacy networks.

 The components of Peace Boat US are:

 Peace Boat US programs give you access to global experts, travel opportunities, learning spaces and the experience of a lifetime.
 We work with academic institutions to create custom programs for groups of students, ranging from one week to a full voyage of approximately 100 days, which combine onboard learning with on-the-ground experience and action in the countries we visit.
 Participants meet local communities affected by global problems and support them in developing creative and constructive solutions at the grassroots level.
 We also extend a warm welcome to travelers of all ages and backgrounds who are interested in any combination of life-long learning, travel, adventure, activism and immersion in Peace Boat’s unique community onboard that is mainly Japanese with a small and vibrant international contingent.

-Please see our Programs to learn more.
+Please see our Programs page to learn more.

 Advocacy Campaigns on Critical Issues

 Peace Boat US partners with a wide range of organizations to work on critical global issues, including sustainable energy, disaster relief, and the abolition of war.
 Our office is located across the street from the UN, enabling close communication with a wide number of international and local agencies and NGOs.
 Underlying Peace Boat US’s campaigns and programs is a commitment to socially and environmentally sustainable tourism, and we are always striving to improve our practices, experiences for participants, and the quality of our relationships with local partners and communities around the world.

 Please see our Projects and Campaigns page to learn more about our work.